Women who inspired us this year

 Starting off as a Human Resource Management Consultant, Abudu started Ebony Life TV as a subsidiary of Media and Entertainment City Africa (MEC Africa), it now airs in over 49 countries.
 She, however, became vertically known across Nigeria with her hit talk show, Moments With Mo.

-In March 2018, Sony Pictures Television (SPT) announced a three-year deal with EbonyLife TV to co-produce The Dahomey Warriors, a series about the Amazons who took on French colonialists in the 19th century west African kingdom — some of them were also women.
+In March 2018, Sony Pictures Television (SPT) announced a three-year deal with EbonyLife TV to co-produce The Dahomey Warriors,

 Year-on-year, Abudu keeps breaking fresh grounds and she plans a new programme to coach women in early 2019.